Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Are Illinois Vital Records Publicly Accessible?

 The answer to this question is “yes and no” depending on the vital record.
 Birth, death, and marriage certificates aren’t accessible to the public.
 Family members, spouses, and other specific individuals are the only people who can request these records.
-Divorce records are considered Illinois public records.
-(People can go to court to seal divorce records if they wish.)

 Additionally, divorce rates in Illinois are made available through the United States Census, and the image below shows the percentage of the population in Illinois who are divorced.